 - Many, though not all, insurance plans must cover a minimum set of essential health benefits (EHB) and can't put annual dollar limits on these benefits. - Individuals and families may qualify for financial assistance when they shop in the health insurance exchanges.
-The American Rescue Plan Act increased the amount of financial assistance and removed the income limit of 400% of the federal poverty limit to qualify for assistance.
-This change will sunset at the end of 2022 if there is no additional legislation. - In the small group market, from the period November 15 to December 15 each year, small employers can purchase coverage for their workers for the following year without having to meet minimum participation or minimum contribution requirements.
+The American Rescue Plan Act increased the amount of financial assistance and removed the income limit of 400% of the federal poverty limit to qualify for assistance for 2021 and 2022.
+The increased amounts of assistance were extended with the Inflation Reduction Act to be available through the end of 2025. - In the small group market, from the period November 15 to December 15 each year, small employers can purchase coverage for their workers for the following year without having to meet minimum participation or minimum contribution requirements.

 Note: Plans sold before March 23, 2010 that have had no significant changes are considered "grandfathered" and aren't required to comply with many of these requirements.
 (See Question 31 on grandfathering.)
-Additionally, plans sold before January 1, 2014 may-if allowed by the state-continue to be renewed through policy years beginning on or before October 1, 2022 without coming into compliance with certain reforms.
+Additionally, plans sold before January 1, 2014 may-if allowed by the state-continue to be renewed without coming into compliance with certain reforms.
 (See Question 31 on transitional policies.)